mjt91/mjt91.github.io/index.markdown

 title: Welcome
 ---

-I currently work in Finance where I manily build forecasting systems using statistical methods or machine learning.
+I currently work in Finance where I mainly build forecasting systems using statistical methods or machine learning.
-Occasionally I use spredsheets.
+Occasionally I use spreadsheets.
 On here I will write about anything that comes to my mind.
 I will try to focus on data science, python, time series & forecasting.